Betterment vs Personal Capital 2026: Which Platform Actually Wins?

 Best For

-High earners with complex finances, people who want a full picture across all accounts, near-retirees doing serious planning, and anyone who wants both free tools AND optional managed investing down the road.
+High earners with complicated finances, people who want to see everything in one place, near-retirees doing serious planning, and anyone who wants both free tools AND optional managed investing available later.

 Feature-by-Feature Breakdown: Betterment vs Personal Capital